 3. Cross-platform compatible

-In 2010 we looked at the benefits and drawbacks of app development, and have been keeping a close eye on the situation ever since.
-Why we’d recommend having a mobile optimized site instead is to save money.
+We often are asked by our clients if they should have an app as well as their website.
+If your app isn’t using any the device’s built-in features such as accessing it’s camera, files or location, we’d recommend having a mobile optimized site instead is to save money.
 Unlike custom apps, mobile sites work on most devices and don’t require updates each time a new software upgrade is released for all the different smartphones on the market.
 This will result in long-term cost savings.

 4. Speed up the process